zsscode/2019-Spring-DL/Course Content/Module 1 - Intro to ML/Topics.md

 1. Link to Google Colab - https://colab.research.google.com

-1. Colab link to the Python Numpy tutorial - https://colab.research.google.com/drive/1TOOqWylczZ3V6NkPhWiHmWb4sXbBLagg
+1. The Python Numpy tutorial - see "01 Python_Numpy_Tutorial.ipynb" - https://colab.research.google.com/drive/1TOOqWylczZ3V6NkPhWiHmWb4sXbBLagg

 ## Introduction to NNs
 1. A Visual and Interactive Guide to the Basics of Neural Networks -